 What does my participation consist of?

 You will be asked to fill in a short online survey investigating PGR well-being and the experience with supervision.
 The survey consists of closed and open-ended questions that should take approximately 20 minutes to complete.
-At the beginning of the survey, you will be asked to provide personal information such as age, sex, mode and year of study At the end of the survey, you will be offered the possibility to elaborate on your answers or raise any other issues that are relevant to your well-being during your studies.
+At the beginning of the survey, you will be asked to provide personal information such as age, sex, mode and year of study.
+At the end of the survey, you will be offered the possibility to elaborate on your answers or raise any other issues that are relevant to your well-being during your studies.
 You will also be offered the possibility to take part in a focus group on the topic of PGR well-being and the experience of supervision.

 Do I have to take part?

 Your participation in the study is by no means compulsory and you can withdraw at any point, before or after consenting to take part.
 You do not need to explain your reasons for this.